dspiteself/nakkaya.com/resources/site/clodiuno.markdown

     open /Applications/Arduino.app/Contents/Resources/Java/

-Also if you are on Mac OS X, make sure you use 32 bit Java 1.5.0, otherwise RXTX won't work.
+Also if you are on Mac OS X, make sure you use 32 bit Java, otherwise RXTX won't work.

 #### Dependencies (WiShield)